MODFLOW-USGS/modflow6/EXTENDED.md

 ```

 in a terminal open in the root directory of your PETSc download

+## Compiling NetCDF from source

+See, for example, https://docs.unidata.ucar.edu/netcdf-c/4.9.2/building\_netcdf\_fortran.html and https://docs.unidata.ucar.edu/nug/current/getting\_and\_building\_netcdf.html#building for information related to building NetCDF-Fortran and prerequisites in a Unix/Linux environment.

 ## Using a package manager to install MPI and PETSc